 Shay Shmeltzer is director of product management for Oracle’s cloud development tools.
 He is focused on helping developers leverage Oracle’s offering to simplify and streamline their development efforts.
 He is a frequent presenter at industry events, has published articles in various magazines, and frequently blogs at http://blogs.oracle.com/author/shay-shmeltzer.

-Emily Tanaka-Delgado is a director of product management at Oracle, focused on cloud-native and developer relations.
-She has a long tenure in the tech industry with a heavy concentration in cloud and open source technologies.
+Emily Tanaka-Delgado is a director of developer relations engagement at Oracle, focused on cloud native technologies.
+She has a long tenure in the tech industry with a heavy concentration in cloud and open source.
 Before joining Oracle, Tanaka-Delgado ran marketing and developer relations at Joyent, with a special focus on the Node.js stewardship, from acquisition to foundation.

 Gerald Venzl is a senior principal product manager for Oracle.
 During his career Venzl has worked as a developer, DBA, performance tuner, software architect, consultant, and enterprise architect prior to his current role.
 This allowed Venzl to live several different lives in the IT sector, providing him with a solid understanding of the concerns in these individual areas while gaining a holistic view overall.
 In his current role Venzl is responsible for improving the developer experience of Oracle Database and Oracle Cloud.
 Venzl also focuses on how to build systems that provide flexibility yet still meet the needs of the users.